syseleven/grav-docs-syseleven-stack/pages/04.Reference/08.network/docs.en.md

 The DNS zone specfied in `--dns-domain` must be created and owned by the same project.
 If the zone exists and is configured properly on a network, forward A-type records and reverse PTR-type records will be created for every VM in that network, as soon as a Floating IP address is attached to it.

 The record name will be generated from the VM name.
-Note that some symbols like underscore (`_`) or space (` `) are not allowed in host names, and will be removed from the host name.
+Note that some symbols like underscore (`_`) or spaces ( ) are not allowed in host names, and will be removed from the host name.
 When a Floating IP address is detached from a VM, corresponding A and PTR records are deleted automatically.

 When using this approach, Floating IPs themselves don't need to be created using the `--dns-domain` and `--dns-name` options.